propublica/sunlight-congress/source/bills.md

 The date this bill was introduced.

 \* **last_action_at**<br/>
 The date or time of the most recent official action.
+In the rare case that there are no official actions, this field will be set to the value of `introduced_on`.

 \* **last_vote_at**<br/>
 The date or time of the most recent vote on this bill.